rgl/mediamtx-rtsp-server/README.md

 Wait a few seconds for the desktop to be configured.

-Try the different protocols by double clicking the smptebars links that are on the desktop:
+Try different client applications and protocols by double clicking the smptebars links that are on the desktop:

 * smptebars VLC RTSP (Real Time Streaming Protocol).
 * smptebars MPV RTSP (Real Time Streaming Protocol).
+* smptebars ffplay RTSP (Real Time Streaming Protocol).
 * smptebars HLS (HTTP Live Streaming).
 * smptebars WHEP (WebRTC-HTTP Egress Protocol).